 How to Complete and File Your Certificate of Formation

 1. Name Your LLC

 Submit your LLC name as you would like your business to show in state records.
 The name must include the words “Limited Liability Company” or the abbreviation “L.L.C.” or the designation “LLC”.

 2. Registered Agent Address

 Every Delaware LLC must have an agent for service of process in the state.
-Enter the address and name of your LLC’s Registered Agent.
-The registered agent receives important legal and tax documents for the corporation, must have a physical business address (PO Boxes are not allowed) in the state of incorporation and be available during normal business hours.
-Many business owners use a registered agent service provider to ensure important documents are professionally and discreetly handled and because of the other compliance services they provide.
+Enter the address and name of your LLC’s registered agent.
+A registered agent receives important legal and tax documents for the corporation, must have a physical business address (PO Boxes are not allowed) in the state of incorporation, and must be available during normal business hours.
+Many business owners use a registered agent service provider to ensure important documents are handled in the appropriate manner.

 3. Dissolution Date

 Define whether or not your LLC will shut down on a specific date.
 There are two options when selecting the dissolution date for your LLC: